-Ewan Gordon McGregor was born March 31, 1971 in Crieff, Scotland.
+Ewan Gordon McGregor was born March 31, 1971, in Crieff, Scotland.
 He achieved worldwide critical acclaim with his role in the film Trainspotting in 1996.
-In 1998, McGregor landed the largest role of his career when he signed on as Obi-Wan Kenobi in the Star Wars prequel trilogy.
+In 1998 McGregor landed the largest role of his career when he signed on as Obi-Wan Kenobi in the Star Wars prequel trilogy.
 McGregor went on to star in such films as Moulin Rouge!
 (2001) and Salmon Fishing in the Yemen (2012), and later earned his first Golden Globe for his work on the TV series Fargo.

 In 1993, Ewan McGregor starred in a British television miniseries called The Scarlet & The Black, which was an adaptation of Henri Beyle Stendhal's 1830 novel.
 In that same year, McGregor made his cinematic debut in Bill Forsyth's American drama Being Human, which starred Robin Williams.
 The film did not do well in theaters and had a very short run, which limited McGregor's exposure.

 After filming Being Human, Ewan McGregor continued to make television appearances in the United States and Britain, including Family Style (1993), Doggin' Around (1994) and Kavanagh QC (1995).
 He also got his first major movie role in the 1994 film Shallow Grave, which was written by Danny Boyle and received some critical acclaim.

 In 1994, while filming an episode of Kavanagh QC, Ewan McGregor met his future wife, French production designer Eve Mavrakis.
 They had a whirlwind relationship and married on July 22, 1995 in a small village in France.

 After Shallow Grave, McGregor continued to get work as a movie actor in the British surfing movie Blue Juice (1995) and Peter Greenaway's The Pillow Book (1996), before landing a role in 1996's Trainspotting.